-All those invited to speak at AgileAus20 receive a complimentary registration to the Conference, an invitation to the Keynote Welcome Dinner with fellow speakers, and are eligible for travel and accommodation grants.
+All those invited to speak at AgileAus22 receive a complimentary registration to the Conference, an invitation to the Community Dinner with fellow speakers, and are eligible for travel and accommodation grants where applicable.

-To ensure they can share the love – AgileAus speakers receive a discount code for their colleagues, clients and network to attend AgileAus20.
+To ensure they can share the love – AgileAus speakers receive a discount code for their colleagues, clients and network to attend AgileAus22.

-AgileAus also gives speakers a myriad of opportunities to promote their message as part of the Conference – with invitations to guest post on the AgileTODAY magazine blog, social media platforms and more.
+AgileAus also gives speakers a myriad of opportunities to promote their message as part of the Conference – with invitations to guest post on the AgileTODAY blog and be given social media materials to share.